How to Set Up a Yocto Build Server as a Remote Package Repository

 For me, I have the standard Apache installation, so I just create a link from /var/www/html/project to the ipk directory.

-ln -s /home/ming/wip/yocto/build/tmp/deploy/ipk /var/www/html/client
+ln -s /home/ming/wip/yocto/build/tmp/deploy/ipk /var/www/html/repo

 Then restart the server